scijs/ndarray-gram-schmidt-qr/README.md

 ## Usage

-The algorithm currently only calculates the in-place QR decomposition.
+The algorithm currently only calculates the in-place QR decomposition and returns true on successful completion.

 ```
 var qr = require('ndarray-gram-schmidt'),